Belcarra/pic32mz_usblan_harmony3_demo/README.md

 # Belcarra PIC32MZ USBLAN Harmony 3 Demonstration Project

-This is a demonstration kit for the **Belcarra PIC32MZ USBLAN Driver** using either of **Microchip's** **PIC32MZ EF Starter Kit** or **PIC32MZ EF Curiosity Board**.
+This is a demonstration project for the **Belcarra PIC32MZ USBLAN Driver** using either of **Microchip's** **PIC32MZ EF Starter Kit** or **PIC32MZ EF Curiosity Board**.

-The kit demonstrates how **Networking over USB** can be used as an alternative to **Ethernet** or **WiFi** to provide lower cost networking to a Microchip PIC32MZ based board with performance that is close to Ethernet at over 80Mbps per second.
+It will demonstrate how **Networking over USB** can be used as an alternative to **Ethernet** or **WiFi** to provide low cost networking to a Microchip PIC32MZ based board with performance that is close to Ethernet at over 80Mbps per second.

 **Networking over USB** allows a point to point network connection to be used between the PIC32MZ board and a Windows, Mac or Linux host.

-This kit is based on the [**Microchip Harmony 3 Framework demonstration project**](https://github.com/Microchip-MPLAB-Harmony):
+This project is based on the [**Microchip Harmony 3 Framework demonstration project**](https://github.com/Microchip-MPLAB-Harmony):

     - net/apps/tcpip/web_net_server_nvm_mpfs

-The kit was developed using:
+It was developed using:

 - [**MPLAB X IDE v5.20**](https://www.microchip.com/mplab/mplab-x-ide)
 - [**MPLAB XC32 Compiler**](https://www.microchip.com/mplab/compilers)